aetherinox/docker-base-alpine/README.md

 ## Extra Notes

-The following are other things to take into consideration when creating the **[docker/alpine-base](https://github.com/Aetherinox/docker-base-alpine/tree/docker/alpine-base)** and **[iflip721/tvapp2](https://git.binaryninja.net/pub_projects/tvapp2)** images:
+The following are other things to take into consideration when creating the **[docker/alpine-base](https://github.com/Aetherinox/docker-base-alpine/tree/docker/alpine-base)** and **[aetherinox/tvapp2](https://github.com/Aetherinox/tvapp2)** images:

 <br />

 ### Custom Scripts

-The `docker/alpine-base` and `tvapp` images support the ability of adding custom scripts that will be ran when the container is started.
+The `docker/alpine-base` and `TVApp2` images support the ability of adding custom scripts that will be ran when the container is started.
 To create / add a new custom script to the container, you need to create a new folder in the container source files `/root` folder

 ```shell
 mkdir -p /root/custom-cont-init.d/